talo/lsor/README.md

 }
 ```

 This query will return a list of tokens that belong to the user that is currently logged in, and that were created after the 1st of January 2021.
 The tokens will be sorted by their `updated_at` field in ascending order.
+Lsor has taken care of all the necessary PRQL/SQL code to make this work.

 Pretty neat, eh?